 Illinois, Northern Indiana, and Southern Wisconsin (100 miles from Chicago, IL); Twin Cities, MN

-Brighton Park Neighborhood Council – School-Based Mental Health Program ($40,000)
+Brighton Park Neighborhood Council – School-Based Mental Health Program ($23,000)

-Chicago Children’s Advocacy Center – Transportation for Mental Health Services ($40,000)
+Chicago Children’s Advocacy Center – Intensive Case Manager ($40,000)

 Children’s Advocacy Center of North and Northwest Cook County – Family Support Services ($40,000)

-Children’s Research Triangle – Community Trauma Treatment Program ($30,000)
+Children’s Research Triangle – Community Trauma Treatment Program ($35,000)

 Children’s Research Triangle is a non-profit organization that provides research-driven mental health services for children with special needs.
 The Community Trauma Treatment Program provides trauma-focused mental health services, such as individual and family psychotherapy, to abused children, adolescents, and their families in local schools and social service agencies.
 The goal of the program is to decrease trauma-related symptoms and keep children safe from further abuse.
-Grant funds will support clinicians and administrative staff.
+Grant funds will support clinicians and research/evaluation staff.

-The Family Defense Center – Mother's Defense Project ($30,000)
+The Family Defense Center – Mother's Defense Project ($17,000)

 The Family Defense Center is a public interest law office that advocates for justice for families in the child welfare system.
 The Mother's Defense Project provides legal services to mothers and children who are wrongfully separated by child protection authorities.
 Additional project activities include the drafting of policy proposals and the development of affirmative suits to benefit mothers and children.
 The goal of the program is to diminish gender bias in the child welfare system so that mothers and children do not have to endure the trauma of wrongful separation.
 Grant funds will support staff attorneys.

-Juvenile Protective Association – Helping Hands ($40,000)
+Juvenile Protective Association – Early Home Visiting Mental Health Partnership Pilot ($40,000)

 Primo Center for Women and Children – Home Visiting for Primo Families ($40,000)

 The Primo Center is community-based nonprofit organization serving homeless women and children.
 The Home Visiting program provides a home visitation model of parenting skills training for high-risk families with children aged 0 to 5 living at Primo’s shelter and permanent supportive housing.
-The program’s goal is to reduce parental stress in order to prevent child abuse and to support healthy child development.
+The goal of the program is to reduce parental stress in order to prevent child abuse and to support healthy child development.
 Grant funds will support clinical services and the early childhood development team.

 Teen Parent Connection – Strong Dads – Strong Families ($30,000)

-Thresholds – Child Abuse Prevention Initiative ($40,000)
+Thresholds – Child Abuse Prevention Initiative ($23,000)